-Some soils can hold a lot of water and other soils can only hold a little water.
-Since many plant nutrients are held in suspension (in water), and nearly all plants need water to stay upright and alive, the amount of water a soil can hold has a huge impact on plant health.
+Some soils can hold a lot of water and other soils hold very little.
+Since many plant nutrients are held in suspension (float around in water), and nearly all plants need water to stay upright and alive, the amount of water a soil can hold has a huge impact on plant health.

 The water holding capacity of a soil also has a big impact on how often you need to water and feed your plants.
-Nutrient loss, leaching, and water pollution are also part of the equation.
 Let’s find out what your soil’s water holding capacity is, and how it impacts your garden.